Escalivada

 The name comes from the Catalan verb escalivar, "to cook in ashes", referencing the dish's traditional preparation in the embers of a wood fire.

 The dish can be grilled outdoors on a grate until charred and soft or may be cooked whole directly on glowing coals and then peeled.
-Indoors, the eggplant may be charred on a gas burner and the rest of the vegetables may be broiled.

-The dish may be served as tapas, as a relish for grilled meats or fish such as tuna, with anchovies or olives in a salad, or as a topping for coca (Catalan flat bread, somewhat similar to a pizza).
+Indoors, the eggplant may be charred on a gas burner and the rest of the vegetables may be broiled. as a relish for grilled meats or fish such as tuna, with anchovies or olives in a salad, or as a topping for coca (Catalan flat bread, somewhat similar to a pizza).
+It is also a common side for pa amb tomàquet (bread with tomato) or truita de patates (potato omelette), often served in typical Catalan households.